-#BuckeyeBites: Roasted tomato gazpacho
+#BuckeyeBites: Roasted tomato gazpacho is summer in a bowl

 Our top expert on healthy eating has the perfect cool dish for hot days.
 His roasted tomato gazpacho has deep flavor from caramelizing summers already-tasty tomatoes.